Shiroechi/Shiroechi/README.md

 ### Hi there 👋

-I'm dotnet developer especialy C# and currently live in Indonesia.
+I'm dotnet developer especially C# and currently live in Indonesia.

 <!--
 **Shiroechi/Shiroechi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.